Leadership in unprecedented times

 Stock exchanges have contributed to a transformation of the Chinese economy, says Wang Boming.

-State-owned enterprises comprised 90 per cent of Chinese businesses in the 1980s but that has changed dramatically in the past three decades.
+State-owned enterprises comprised 90% of Chinese businesses in the 1980s but that has changed dramatically in the past three decades.

 Diversity in the asset management industry improves perspective and decision making says Hanneke Smits.